praweshstha/company-research/README.md

 # social-media-searcher

-this is a chrome extension for one click search of company also there is a dedicated social media search feature
+this is a Chrome extension for one-click search of company details

+also, there is a dedicated social media search feature